uis-no/paper-collection-template/README.md

+# Deprecated - Do not use

+This template is no longer being maintained and used.
+Instead please use the template over at [uis-no/uis-thesis](https://github.com/uis-no/uis-thesis) for your thesis.
+This repository may be removed in the future without any warning.

-#Paper Collection Template for PhD Thesis
+## Paper Collection Template for PhD Thesis
 In this folder you will find the `uisthesis.cls` paper collection thesis template for the University of Stavanger.
 The template is based on `book.cls`, and it was adapted for UiS by Morten Mossige and Hein Meling, 2015, based on a template for University of Oslo.

-#Contributing
+## Contributing
 LaTeX templates are never finished.
 If you make a change to the template or structure, or add some new feature.
 And of course, if you remove an obsolete feature: submit the change as a Pull request.